dustinspecker/austin/README.md

 testSubject.test.returns('a fake value');
 testSubject.test();
 // => 'a fake value'
+testSubject.test.throws(TypeError, 'Expected value to be a string');
+testSubject.test();
+// => TypeError: Expected value to be a string

 // And can intercept the return value of the Spied Function with specific parameters testSubject.test.withArgs('austin').returns('powers');